<Home/Articles/Kenya’s lesser-known wildlife

 3. Lilac-breasted roller

-Twitchers will know all about this pretty little bird, as colourful as oil on water, but many travellers will never have heard of it, despite the fact that it is Kenya’s national bird.
+Twitchers will know all about this pretty little bird, as colorful as oil on water, but many travellers will never have heard of it, despite the fact that it is Kenya’s national bird.
 Keep your eyes peeled whilst on your game drives to spot the flash of colour as it flits through the trees hunting for food.

 Lilac-breasted roller in Kenya